 - First, You are liable for the Combined Annual Deductible.
 It is Your responsibility. - After the Deductible, Covered Medical Expenses are considered for payment.
-The Medical/Surgical Program Administrator will reimburse You for 80 percent of the Usual and Customary Rate for Covered Services and supplies or the Scheduled Pharmaceutical Amount for Pharmaceutical Products or Devices or actual billed charges, whichever is less.
-You pay the balance of 20 percent (Coinsurance) and any charges above the Usual and Customary Rate or Scheduled Pharmaceutical Amount.
-The Covered Percentage becomes 100 percent of the Usual and Customary Rate or the Scheduled Pharmaceutical Amount once each combined Coinsurance amount exceeds the combined Coinsurance maximum in a Calendar Year.
+The Medical/Surgical Program Administrator will reimburse You for 80 percent of the Allowed Amount for Covered Services, supplies and/or Pharmaceutical Products or Devices or actual billed charges, whichever is less.
+You pay the balance of 20 percent (Coinsurance) and any charges above the Allowed Amount.
+The Covered Percentage becomes 100 percent of the Allowed Amount once each combined Coinsurance amount exceeds the combined Coinsurance maximum in a Calendar Year.

 You are responsible for the payment of all Deductible and Coinsurance amounts payable to a Nonparticipating Provider after the processing of Your Basic Medical claim by the Medical/Surgical Program Administrator.
 Waiver of Deductible and Coinsurance amounts by a Nonparticipating Provider is not permitted under the Basic Medical Program.
-Prior to receiving services under the Basic Medical benefit, You should discuss with Your Nonparticipating Provider this requirement and Your potential "out-of-pocket" liability.
+Prior to receiving services under the Basic Medical benefit, You should discuss with Your Nonparticipating Provider this requirement and Your potential

+"out-of-pocket" liability.
 The level of benefits You are entitled to is predicated on meeting all Deductible and Coinsurance requirements set forth in this Certificate.
 The Plan reserves the right to recover from enrollees benefits paid that are inconsistent with the provisions of this section of the Certificate.